Idaho: Native American tribes

-There are five federally recognized Native American tribes in the state.
-These tribes include the Shoshone-Bannock, the Shoshone-Paiute, the Coeur d’Alene, the Kootenai, and the Nez Perce.
+Historically Idaho has been inhabited by several Native American tribes, namely the Nez Perce, the Skitswish (Coeur d'Alene), the Kootenai, northern Paiute (especially their major subdivision known as the Bannock), western and northern Shoshone, the Salish (Flathead), the Palouse and the Kalispel.
+Nowadays there are five federally recognized Native American tribes in the state.
+These tribes include the Shoshone-Bannock, the Shoshone-Paiute, the Coeur d'Alene, the Kootenai, and the Nez Perce.